fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 To "pause" the timer, we destroy the timer Observable.
 The Observable is destroyed by calling `Subscription#unsubscribe`.
-Changing the reference of `ticks` is not enough.
 Unless `unsubscribe` is called, the timer will continue to run in the background.